tubery/showCase/README.md

 I have run out of ideas on how to create the last section of the website since I am not happy with it I will need to rethink this part

+27/06/23

+Now that I have got most of the basic design out I will try to refine the work and add things.
+Since I am low on time this will have to be hacked together as best as I can.